dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Debugging a Function procedure can be a bit more challenging than debugging a Sub

 procedure.
 If you develop a function for use in worksheet formulas, you find that an error in the Function procedure simply results in an error display in the formula cell (usually, #VALUE!).
-In other words, you don’t receive the normal runtime error message that helps you locate the offending statement.
+In other words, you don't receive the normal runtime error message that helps you locate the offending statement.

 You can choose among three methods for debugging custom functions: